Augusta National Golf Club: Rae's Creek

+Sarazen Bridge

+The Sarazen Bridge was the first feature to be named for a player.
+It is a flat stone footbridge covering the dam to the left of the pond in front of the 15th green, the scene of Gene Sarazen's "shot heard round the world" in the 1935 Masters Tournament.
+There is a plaque on the bridge, that reads: "Erected to commemorate the twentieth anniversary of the famous "double eagle" scored by Gene Sarazen on this hole, April 7, 1935, which gained him a tie for first place with Craig Wood and in the play-off won the second Masters Tournament.
+Dedicated April 6, 1955."

 Real estate

 Over the decades, Augusta National has bought and redeveloped nearby land.
 From 1999 to 2019, the club spent about $200 million to buy 100 separate properties totaling over 270 acres, some more than a mile distant from the club proper.
 Most purchases are arranged via LLCs connected to Augusta National in order to obfuscate the transaction's details.
 More than a dozen of these LLCs are known to exist, and up to five may be involved in a single purchase.
 Augusta National ultimately purchases each LLC, acquiring its land holdings and keeping the real estate price away from public records.
 Non-disclosure agreements are also commonly employed.

-Augusta National has acquired, demolished, and redeveloped entire strip centers and residential blocks.
+Augusta National has acquired, demolished, and redeveloped entire strip mall centers and residential blocks.
 The organization helped finance a project to re-route Berckmans Road.
 The club also built a large tunnel underneath Washington Road connecting to a Global Communication Center that was first used in the 2021 Masters Tournament.
-The tunnel was built without ever impeding traffic on Washington Rd above, and is large enough for an 18 wheeler to drive through.
+The tunnel was built without ever impeding traffic on Washington Road above, and is large enough for an 18-wheeler to drive through.

 Because Augusta National has spent so much to acquire land, homeowners in Richmond County have had to apply for special property tax assessments in order to negate the effects of the club's activities.
 Investors have also begun to purchase property and condos next to Augusta National.